-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network obtain services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network are back in our plan's service area to obtain services.
 Services provided by a dentist are not covered.
-Vision services Covered services include: Outpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. ^{††} 30% coinsurance for each Medicare-covered exam.
-You pay these amounts until you reach the out-of-pocket maximum.
+Vision services Covered services include: Dutpatient physician services provided by an ophthalmologist or optometrist for the diagnosis and treatment of diseases and injuries of the eye, including diagnosis or treatment for age-related macular degeneration or cataracts.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$0 copayment for each Medicare-covered exam. ^{††} Not covered out-of- network.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older. \$0 copayment for Medicare-covered glaucoma screening.
-30% coinsurance for Medicare-covered glaucoma screening.
-You pay these amounts until you reach the out-of-pocket maximum. □For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
-Annual examinations by an ophthalmologist or \$0 copayment for Medicare-covered eye exams to evaluate for eye disease. ^{††} 30% coinsurance for Medicare-covered eye exams to evaluate for eye disease.
+Not covered out-of- network. □For people with diabetes or signs and symptoms of eye disease, eye exams to evaluate for eye disease are covered per Medicare guidelines.
+Annual examinations \$0 copayment for Medicare-covered eye exams to evaluate for eye disease. ^{††} Not covered out-of- network.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network optometrist are recommended for asymptomatic diabetics.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network by an ophthalmologist or optometrist are recommended for asymptomatic diabetics.
 For people with diabetes, screening for diabetic retinopathy is covered once per year.
-You pay these amounts until you reach the out-of-pocket maximum.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (additional pairs of eyeglasses or contacts are not covered by Medicare).
 If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.
-Covered eyeglasses after cataract surgery includes standard frames and lenses as defined by Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses or anti-reflective coating). \$0 copayment for one pair of Medicare-covered standard glasses or contact lenses after cataract surgery. \$0 copayment for one pair of Medicare-covered standard glasses or contact lenses after cataract surgery.
-Vision services - routine eye exam We cover 1 in or out-of-network routine eye exam (eye refraction) every year You can get more information by viewing the Vendor Information Sheet at myuhcadvantage.com or by calling Provided by: UnitedHealthcare Vision® or plan network providers \$0 copayment 30% coinsurance
+Covered eyeglasses after cataract surgery includes standard frames and lenses as defined by Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses or anti-reflective coating). \$0 copayment for one pair of Medicare-covered standard glasses or contact lenses after cataract surgery.
+Not covered out-of- network.
+Vision services - routine eye exam We cover 1 routine eye exam (eye refraction) every year You can get more information by viewing the Vendor Information Sheet at myuhcadvantage.com or by calling Provided by: UnitedHealthcare Vision® or plan network providers \$0 copayment Not covered out-of- network